gem/oq-engine/doc23/user-guide/outputs/classical-psha-outputs.rst

 checksum, the kind of hazard curves generated (in the example they are mean curves), the investigation time and the IMT used (in the example PGA).

+The header line indicates the contents of each column, beginning with the site coordinates (*lon, lat,* and *depth*) and then one column corresponding to each intensity measure level (IML) specified in the job file for the given IMT.
+These columns are named using the format *poe-<IML>* to be interpretted as ``the probability that the IMT will exceed the given IML during the investigation time.`` Each row then gives - for one site - the probabilities of exceedance associated with each of the IMLs.

 If the hazard calculation is configured to produce results including seismic hazard maps and uniform hazard spectra, then the list of outputs would display the following::